 Depending on your age and income, you may not be able to retire as early as your 30s or 40s.
 But if you set a retirement goal now, you can take steps toward achieving it.
 You also might not even want to retire that early and that’s just fine!
 Some people are fulfilled by their jobs and actually enjoy what they do making a living.
 For them, they might not mind a later retirement.
 There are also variations of the FIRE movement where people plan to work part-time or on their own business after “retirement.”

 Think about your motivation for early retirement.
 Do you want to spend more time with your family?
 Travel the world?
 Consider how early retirement fits in with your lifestyle and motives and try to set a realistic goal of retiring at a certain age.
-If you’re serious about retiring early, you should consult a financial planner.
+If you’re serious about retiring early, you should consult a financial planner (or use a retirement calculator).

 4. Make More Money